Dycom Industries, Inc. research snapshot

 MoatScale, skilled field labor, long customer relationships, safety qualifications, equipment, and regional operating density matter, but the business remains competitive and project intensive.Medium-high

-ManagementDan Peyovich became CEO after a late-2024 leadership transition from long-time CEO Steven Nielsen.
-The key test is whether fiber growth, data-center diversification, and capital allocation convert backlog into durable free cash flow without balance-sheet stress.Medium-high
+ManagementDan Peyovich is CEO after the late-2024 leadership transition from long-time CEO Steven Nielsen.
+The key test is whether fiber growth, data-center diversification through Power Solutions and National Technology Integrators, and capital allocation convert record backlog into durable free cash flow without balance-sheet stress.Medium-high

-ValuationAt $425.72, DY is near 40.6x trailing EPS, 6.7x book value, and about 29x fiscal 2026 free cash flow per share.
-The multiple assumes sustained earnings growth.Medium-high
+ValuationAt $401.07, DY trades near 38.3x trailing EPS, 24.1x forward EPS, 6.35x book value, and 27.4x trailing free cash flow.
+The multiple assumes continued earnings growth and successful diversification.Medium-high

 Risk levelRisks include customer concentration, project cost and schedule pressure, labor shortages, weather, acquisition integration, higher leverage, interest expense, and a premium valuation.Medium-high